Last Updated: August 27, 2024

 Social Withdrawal

-Low self-esteem can cause individuals to avoid social interactions due to fear of judgment or rejection.
-This isolation can deepen feelings of loneliness and despair.
+Low self-esteem can cause individuals to withdraw socially out of fear of judgment or rejection.
+Social withdrawal can compound loneliness and despondency.

-To cope with their feelings, individuals may turn to harmful behaviors like substance abuse, overeating, or self-harm.
-These behaviors can further deteriorate their mental and physical health.
+In order to cope with their feelings, individuals may turn to unhealthy behaviors like drug addiction, overeating, or self-harm.
+These behaviors can further deteriorate their physical and mental health.

 Relationship Issues

-Low self-esteem can negatively impact relationships, leading individuals to tolerate unhealthy behaviors from others or become overly critical of their partners.
-This dynamic can create a toxic cycle of conflict and dissatisfaction.
+Low self-esteem can negatively impact relationships by making individuals tolerate unhealthy behavior from others or be overly critical of their partners.
+This cycle can result in a cycle of conflict and misery.

 Difficulty in Achieving Goals